 Fred Needler died in 1932 with an estate valued at £147,596.
 He had donated generously to local charities throughout his life.
 By this time Needlers was one of the largest businesses in Hull, with 2,000 employees.

 A P Needler retired in 1970 and was succeeded by his son, Raymond F Needler.
-Raymond immediately acquired Batger & Co, a London toffee manufacturer, and centralised all production at Hull.
+Needlers immediately acquired Batger & Co, a London toffee manufacturer, and centralised all production at Hull.
 Following the acquisition, Needlers employed 750 people.

 According to research by Candy Industry magazine, Blue Bird Confectionery had an annual turnover of $66 million and 120 employees in 2000.

-Ashbury Confectionery of Northamptonshire, a leading own-label chocolate manufacturer, acquired Blue Bird in 2001.
-The Hull factory was closed in 2002.
+Ashbury Confectionery of Corby, a leading own-label chocolate manufacturer, acquired Blue Bird in 2001.
+The Hull factory was closed the following year.

-Needler branded chocolates are still produced by Ashbury Confectionery as of 2016.
+Needler branded chocolates are still produced as of 2018.